Search for Important Questions

 1. Explain the Code of Ethics for Public Relations.

-2. Explain the relationship between NGOs and Public Relations.
+2. Differentiate between Publicity and Public Relations.

 1. Discuss the ethics of Journalism.